 4. Code Geass

-With the premise of a rebellion, colonisation, a supernatural power called Geass and the raging desire to be free, Code Geass follows the rise of an ordinary highschooler into the revered and equally despised figure of Zero who rallies the Japanese radicals against the forces of the Britannian Kingdom.
+With the premise of a rebellion, colonization, a supernatural power called Geass, and the raging desire to be free, Code Geass follows the rise of an ordinary high schooler into the revered and equally despised figure of Zero who rallies the Japanese radicals against the forces of the Britannian Kingdom.